Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_operators.md

 | is not   | Returns True if both variables are not the same object | x is not y     |

 ## Jaclang Membership Operators
-Membership operators are used to test if a sequence is presented in an object:
+Membership operators are used to test if a sequence is presented in an object.

 | Operator  | Description                                                                      | Example       |
 |-----------|----------------------------------------------------------------------------------|---------------|